 The Runner-up was Jill Dawson's The Crime Writer (Hodder & Stoughton, June 2016).
 A Readers' Choice competition run by Suffolk Libraries was won by Rosy Thornton's Sandlands.

-An annual Student New Angle Prize (SNAP) is also awarded for a short piece of new writing, in a competition run in conjunction with the University of Suffolk.
-The competition is open to University of Suffolk students.
-Details can be found by downloading the flyer below
+An annual Student New Angle Prize (SNAP) is awarded for a short piece of new writing, in a competition run in conjunction with the University of Suffolk.
+The 2018 competition has completed and details of the winner and runner up can be found here: